kmlawson/china-revolutions-mo3337/99bibliography.md

 - Vukovich, Daniel F. *Illiberal China: The Ideological Challenge of the People’s Republic of China*.
 Electronic book.
 China in Transformation.
 2019.
 - Walder, Andrew G. ‘Actually Existing Maoism’. *The Australian Journal of Chinese Affairs*, no. 18 (1987): 155–66.
 [DOI](https://doi.org/10.2307/2158588).
 - ———. *China Under Mao: A Revolution Derailed*.
 2015.
+- ———. *Civil War in Guangxi: The Cultural Revolution on China’s Southern Periphery*.
+2023.
 - ———. *Communist Neo-Traditionalism: Work and Authority in Chinese Industry*.
 Electronic book.
 2011.
 - ———. *Fractured Rebellion: The Beijing Red Guard Movement*.
 2012.
 - ———.
 ‘Marxism, Maoism, and Social Change’. *Modern China* 3, no. 1 (1977): 101–18.
 [Link](https://www.jstor.org/stable/188913).